 Acratech GP Ball Head What I did not like:

 - The knobs work well but are a bit small with gloves on, otherwise no worries

 - The ball head is rated for 25 pounds, but I found it difficult to tighten the knob that much, I feel this ball head is more like 20 pounds.

 The Acratech GP ball head is well suited for anyone looking for a TOP NOTCH ball head with ambitions of actually using it out in the wet, dusty areas.
 I love this flexibility that Acratech brings to the table with all the accessories.
 This ball head also does a very good job for macro photographers, as well as when you need a gimbal type movement.
-Acratech has engineered this GP Ball Head so it can be turned upside down and used as a leveling base and be rotated for Panoramics Acratech also offers dedicated panning bases, nodal rails, levelers with large visible level bubble, and a very nice quick release that actually has a safety.
+Acratech has engineered this GP Ball Head so it can be turned upside down and used as a leveling base and be rotated for Panoramics Acratech also offers dedicated panning bases, nodal rails, levelers with large visible bubble level, and a very nice quick release that actually has a safety.
 I have my Acratech mounted on a Gitzo Series 3 Explorer - this combo ensures I can point my macro setup at any angle all the way to the ground.

-Recommendations: For the medium sized needs it is a toss-up between the Acratech and Really Right Stuff BH-40, I like almost every aspect of the design and other accessories all at a reasonable cost.
-For you larger needs over 20 pounds when weight and money is not a concern - nothing finer than the BH-55, but requires a larger platform to match the head.
-Gitzo Series 3 or 4 seem to be perfect match.
+Recommendations: For the medium sized needs it is a toss-up between the Acratech and Really Right Stuff BH-40, I like almost every aspect of their design and other accessories all at a reasonable cost.
+For larger needs over 20 pounds when weight and money is not a concern - nothing finer than the BH-55, but requires a larger platform to match the head.
+Gitzo Series 3, 4 or 5 seems to be a perfect match.

 | Buy a Wimberly Gimble Head

 || Buy an Acratech GPs Ball Head